gruntjs/grunt-contrib-symlink/README.md

   grunt symlink --overwrite
 ```

+## Usage tips on Microsoft Windows

+Make sure your command prompt has administrative privileges, otherwise
+the task will not work.

 ## Release History

+ * 2014-01-27   v0.3.0   Fixed symlinking to '.'
+Add Windows usage hints.
+Added error logging and force failure when unable to create a symlink
  * 2013-07-26   v0.2.0   Initial release as rewritten, officially-maintained, contrib plugin.
  * 2012-12-21   v0.1.1   Unofficial release.
  * 2012-12-20   v0.1.0   Unofficial release.